nmc97/logan-screen-accessions/README.md

 keep_temp: FALSE
 ```

-Run pipeline and optionally specify cores:
+- Run pipeline and optionally specify cores:

 ``` bash
 snakemake --cores 6
 ```

-You can specify paths to the snakemake file and config file:
+- You can specify paths to the snakemake file and config file:

 ``` bash
 snakemake -s /path/to/Snakefile --configfile /path/to/config.yaml
 ```

-If the job gets interrupted you can use `` to start again with the accessions that were not completed properly:
+- If the job gets interrupted you can use `--rerun-incomplete` to start again with the accessions that were not completed properly:

 ``` bash
 snakemake --cores 6 --rerun-incomplete
 ```

+#### basic help file

 Use `snakemake help` to display help: